 Sanitary wastes from Columbia, IDC, and the support facilities are piped to a sanitary waste treatment facility (SWTF) that uses aeration lagoons and facultative stabilization ponds.
 This wastewater treatment facility is located about 1/2 mile southeast of Columbia.
-The treatment facility also receives wastewater from the USDOE 400 Area located about 2-1/2 miles south-southwest of Columbia.
-Influent averages about 20,000 gallons per day (gpd) (including 1,000 gpd from the 400 Area), with the higher flows being coincident with the maintenance and refueling outages at Columbia.
+Influent averages about 20,000 gallons per day (gpd), with the higher flows being coincident with the maintenance and refueling outages at Columbia.
 When the stabilization ponds are full, treated wastewater is discharged to percolation beds.
 These discharges are made one or two times per year in accordance with the conditions of an EFSEC resolution (No. 300, September 2001) that prescribes the discharge limits and the monitoring and reporting requirements.